 Medium- and heavy-duty vehicles are becoming more commercially available, with Daimler and Volvo obtaining CARB certification of their Class 6 and/or 8 battery electric trucks in 2020.
 Standards for charging infrastructure to support medium- and heavy-duty vehicles has generally been with the CCS1 connector in North America, with Volvo and ABB obtaining UL certification of the CCS2 connector in 2020, which is a connector standard predominantly used in Europe and other parts of the world.
 There is also an agreed upon SAE J3068 connector standard for single-phase and three-phase AC charging.
 The challenges and costs of installing medium- and heavy-duty charging infrastructure are exponentially increased compared to light-duty infrastructure.
-Each year there are more commercially available options for medium- and heavy-duty on-road vehicles and off-road equipment, charging infrastructure to support these vehicles and equipment, and an ability to fund larger scale deployment projects for medium- and heavy-duty vehicles, equipment, and infrastructure.
-As the deployment of medium- and heavy-duty vehicles and off-road equipment has increased, there is an increasing reliance on the use of standardized charging connectors and UL or Nationally Recognized Testing Laboratory (NRTL) charging infrastructure, as opposed to proprietary charging infrastructure and connectors which can only be used with vehicles and equipment manufactured by that OEM or equipment manufacturer.
+Each year there are more commercially available options for medium- and heavy-duty on-road vehicles and off-road equipment, charging infrastructure to support these vehicles and equipment, and an ability to fund larger scale deployment projects for medium- and heavy-duty vehicles, equipment has increased, there is an increasing reliance on the use of standardized charging connectors and UL or Nationally Recognized Testing Laboratory (NRTL) charging infrastructure, as opposed to proprietary charging infrastructure and connectors which can only be used with vehicles and equipment manufactured by that OEM or equipment manufacturer.